Your Guide to Training While Injured

 Continuing to train while injured can be tricky.
 Being able to determine when something is “too much” versus knowing when you can push yourself can be difficult.
 Knowing when to step on the gas and when to step on the brake can be very helpful.
 We call this the “traffic light rule.”

 The traffic light rule of thumb is based on the 0-10 scale of pain.
 0 is no pain and 10 is pain that warrants a trip to the emergency room.
 A green light corresponds to a 0-3 (light) pain level.
 Green means go.
-It means that all activity within this discomfort level is okay and will not adversely affect the healing process.
+All activity within this discomfort level is okay and will not adversely affect the healing process.

 Yellow is a 4-5 (moderate) level of pain.
 Pain at this level should serve as a warning.
 Pay close attention to what you are doing and consider slowing down or changing the activity.
-At this level of pain you are not doing any damage or adversely affecting the healing process, but you are getting close.
+At this level of pain you are not negatively affecting the healing process, but you are getting close.

 Anything greater than a 5/10 is a red light.
 This indicates that the load you are putting on the tissues is too much and that you should stop.
 If you continue, you will prolong the healing process.